Answers to commonly asked questions about Technical and Career School/Center Accreditation

 Who is on the NEASC Committee on Technical and Career Institutions?

 The NEASC Committee on Career and Technical Institutions is a subgroup of the Commission on Public Schools.
 NEASC-CTCI consists of faculty and senior administrators from member institutions, as well as representatives of the public who have worked outside education.
-A list of Commissioners who currently serve on the Committee on Technical and Career Institutions can be viewed at cps.neasc.org/about/commission.
+View the list of Commissioners who currently serve on the Committee on Technical and Career Institutions here.

 Who are the peer reviewers that visit schools during an accreditation assessment?

 NEASC-CTCI maintains a database of more than 2,000 experienced educators from technical schools who have volunteered for the important task of serving as a NEASC Accreditation Visiting Team member.
-They are carefully selected and trained to evaluate institutions according to the NEASC Standards for Accreditation.
+They are carefully selected and trained to observe and review institutions according to the NEASC Standards for Accreditation.

 Does NEASC accredit the professional program at my institution?

 NEASC accredits institutions as a whole.
 Therefore, if the institution is accredited by NEASC, then that status encompasses the entire institution.
 For information about whether the program has specialized (or programmatic) accreditation, consult the institution or the accreditor in that field.

 I need to prove that I graduated from an accredited institution.
 Can you help me?